 Rosa Potts is the State Director, Tennessee for Unite Us.
 Unite Us connects social service organizations, government agencies, and health care providers to deliver integrated whole-person care through a shared technology platform.
 Rosa has worked for non-profits in Senior Leadership for more than two decades and throughout her career has fundraised millions of dollars for the Memphis Metropolitan Area.
 She is known for her enthusiasm and willingness to serve and assist various organizations with her skills, talent, and time.
 Rosa received her Bachelor of Science in Communications with a focus in Marketing.
 She is also a graduate of Leadership Memphis Executive Program, a Memphis Ambassador for the Memphis Area Chamber of Commerce and a native Memphian.

-Randy Irving the Managing Director of HR Service Delivery for FedEx Logistics where he leads an organization of over 100 HR professionals providing strategic guidance to the FedEx Supply Chain organization encompassing 130 sites and 15,000 team members across the United States and Canada.
+Randy Irving joined Nutrien as Director of Equity, Diversity and Inclusion in August.
+He will have responsibility for the Retail organization, Supplier Diversity and the ERG’s.
+He comes to Nutrien from FedEx where he served as the Managing Director of HR Service Delivery for FedEx Logistics where he led an organization of over 100 HR professionals providing strategic guidance to the FedEx Supply Chain organization encompassing 130 sites and 15,000 team members across the United States and Canada.
 In his 15 years with FedEx, he has led various Employee Relations teams.
 He was the Manager of Diversity and Inclusion for FedEx Services.
 Where he was responsible for aligning the Diversity and Inclusion strategies for FedEx Services and the Enterprise Diversity Councils.
 He has also led the FedEx Services HR Business consulting team responsible for HR strategy, employee relations and guidance to executive leadership on complex HR issues.
 Before joining FedEx, he was the HR manager at Roadway Express for 6 years.

 Randy holds a bachelors degree from the University of Tennessee at Martin in business management, an MBA from Union University and PHR certification from SHRM.